HFLoechel/ConstrainedKaos/README.md

 **-plot**: size as an integer of the dots (we recommend 1 - 5) in the CGR plot, if **-plot** is not used, no plot will be created

 For instance, the following generates command code words of length 10.
 A GC content of an interval from 40 - 60 %, a homopolymer length <=3, and undesired motifs provided in **test.fasta**  are applied.
-The codewords will be saved in **output.fasta**.
+The code words will be saved in **output.fasta**.
 The plot function is enabled.
+The complete process will take a few seconds.

 ```
 java -jar ConstrainedKaos.jar -length 10 -plot 1 -output output.fasta -gcStart 0.4 -gcEnd 0.6 -hp 3 -input test.fasta